Bryan Primus

 pbcopy < ~/.ssh/id_ed25519.pub

-Adjust the path if you are using custom path.
+Adjust the path if using a custom one.

-Paste your public key in the Key field and Save.
+Paste the public key in the Key field and save.

-Add your Private SSH key to the ssh-agent
+Add Our Private SSH Key to the ssh-agent

-First we need to start our ssh-agent running in the background.
+First, we need to start the ssh-agent running in the background.

 Mac: